 Organizations are increasingly incorporating independent professional talent into their workforce, more high-profile lawsuits have been in the news—throwing the issue of worker misclassification into the spotlight.
 But what is worker misclassification exactly?

 The general rule of thumb is that a client or company only has control over the results of the work that an independent contractor is engaged for.
 If a company classifies a worker as an independent contractor when they are actually considered to be an employee in the eyes of the law, that company may be audited or become involved in a misclassification lawsuit.

-It is important for any organization that is engaging independent talent to be aware of the legal differences between employees and independent contractors in order to remain compliant and avoid the risk of worker misclassification.
+It is important for any organization that is engaging independent contractors to be aware of the legal differences between employees and independent contractors in order to remain compliant and avoid the risk of worker misclassification.

 Think of independent contractors as their own business entity.
 These self-employed professionals often work as sole proprietors or through an incorporated business.
 Independents are specialists in their area of expertise and they provide their skills and knowledge to a project or task a client engages them to complete.